 Workplace diversity involves acknowledging the value of our employees and how their differences can improve the workplace for both the organisation and the individual.

-The plan will incorporate all diversity and inclusion issues including:
+The plan incorporates all diversity and inclusion issues including:

 - people from culturally and linguistically diverse (CALD) backgrounds